-Pursuing these goals mean discussing operations with your key stakeholders, partners, and implementing staff for accurate, experience-based knowledge.
+Pursuing these goals means discussing operations with your key stakeholders, partners, and implementing staff for accurate, experience-based knowledge.
 You can use these pertinent data to your advantage by plotting them out strategically in your chosen approach

 Your detailed strategy should go hand-in-hand with the assets that your company owns.
-While a little room for imagination is allowed every now and then (especially for visualising your company’s future), it’s always important to weave your ideas with your available resources such as your business capital, manpower, and existing facilities.
+While a little room for imagination is allowed every now and then (especially for visualizing your company’s future), it’s always important to weave your ideas with your available resources such as your business capital, manpower, and existing facilities.

 Finally, walk the talk—the success of your business plan can only be measured by the degree to which it has been properly put into action.
-As such, you need to take serious efforts to ensure the strict implementation of your business plans.
+As such, you need to make serious efforts to ensure the strict implementation of your business plans.
 Never forget to follow up and consistently monitor strategies and projects.